Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: Introduction

-The physical properties of matter in the vicinity of a quantum critical point (QCP) have been in the focus of interest since the discovery of unconventional superconductivity~\cite{TailleferARCMP} and heavy-fermion systems~\cite{GegenwartQCP}.
-The discovery of superconductivity (SC) in Fe-based materials (FeSC) and the presence of a spin-density-wave (SDW) state motivated discussions about the interplay of magnetism, structure and superconductivity simultaneous with the existence of a QCP in the phase diagram of FeSC~\cite{DaiCriticality}.
-The structural, tetragonal-to-orthorhombic, transition is coupled to the paramagnetic-to-antiferromagnetic transition~\cite{HuangPRL}.
-This behavior can be realized through nematic order which emerges from the coexistence of magnetic fluctuations and frustration~\cite{XuSachdev,FernandesNematic,FangNematic}.
-It explains the proximity in temperature of the structural ($T_S$) and magnetic ($T_{SDW}$) transitions throughout the phase diagram of doped iron-pnictides~\cite{Nandi}.
-The observed anisotropy of the in-plane resistivity is in agreement with the nematic scenario of anisotropic electronic states originating from the scattering by impurities and critical spin fluctuations (SF)~\cite{ChuAniso,Tanatar,FernandesNematic}.
-The magnetic fluctuations are important because it is believed they are responsible for the SC pairing~\cite{MonthouxSC}.
+The physical properties of matter in the vicinity of a quantum critical point (QCP) have been the focus of interest since the discovery of unconventional superconductivity~\cite{Bednorz,TailleferARCMP} and heavy-fermion systems~\cite{Lohneysen,GegenwartQCP}.
+The discovery of superconductivity (SC) in Fe-based materials (FeSC) and the presence of a spin-density-wave (SDW) state motivated discussions about the interplay of magnetism, structure, and superconductivity which coexists with the QCP in the phase diagram of FeSC \cite{Hosono,DaiCriticality}.
+In FeSC, the structural, tetragonal-to-orthorhombic, transition is coupled to the paramagnetic-to-antiferromagnetic transition~\cite{HuangPRL}.
+This behavior can be realized through nematic order which emerges from the coexistence of magnetic fluctuations and frustration \cite{XuSachdev,FernandesNematic,FangNematic,KasaharaNematic,Chunematic}.
+It explains the proximity in temperature of the structural ($T_{\rm S}$) and magnetic ($T_{\rm SDW}$) transitions throughout the phase diagram of doped iron-pnictides~\cite{Nandi}.
+The observed anisotropy of the in-plane resistivity is in agreement with the nematic scenario of anisotropic electronic states originating from the scattering by impurities and critical spin fluctuations (SFs)~\cite{FernandesNematic,ChuAniso,Tanatar,Eremin}.
+The study of magnetic fluctuations are important because it is believed they are responsible for the SC pairing~\cite{Scalapino,MiyakeSF}.